blacklightpy/vaultofknowledge/Colour Space.md

 - rg chromaticity for Computer Vision
 - [[LMS Colour Space]]
 - TSL Colour Space - for face and skin detection

+# Choosing Colour Spaces
+There is no best colour space.
+Ideally you work in the same space as the destination device.
+- For best performance: Use 8 bit sRGB D65, the default standard for web.
+- For compositing: Use any linear RGB space with [[Tone Response Curve|gamma]] (TRC) removed (gamma = 1.0), 16 bit float and white point set to D65, white mapped to 1.0 and black to 0.0
+- For perceptual tasks (to feel natural): Use Lab, Luv, LChuv, etc. with D65.
+Lab uses D65 normally in the textile, paint, and display device industries.
+They use floating point values and are also processor hogs, perhaps not as much as linear spaces.